intel/parameter-framework/tools/clientSimulator/README.md

 - The path to the scripts definitions file (optional) (see below).
 - The path to the actions definitions (aka "ActionGatherer") file (optional) (see below).
-- The path to the log output file (optional).
+- The path to the log output file (optional but needed for coverage).
 - The path to the directory containing the coverage generation tool (optional; for coverage only).
 - The path to the html coverage output file (optional; for coverage only).
 - The path to the Parameter Framework domain configuration file (optional; for coverage only).

-All these *must* be defined in `conf.json`; when marked "optional", it means that they *may be empty but still need to be defined*.

 Relative paths in `conf.json` will be evaluated *relative to the test directory*.